 Prospective graduate students and academic visitors are strongly advised to first take a look at (i.e read!) some of my actual published research.
-Undergraduate teaching here at Hamburg University is in German most of the time, but graduate teaching (and doctoral supervision) is often in English as well.
-A small example is my view of the notion of "Confucianism" as expressed below.
-Finally, a clarification is in order what traditional Chinese culture means to me.
-It is certainly much more than Confucianism.
-Indeed, I would argue that whatever "Confucianism" is, it is first and foremost an elite construct that is very different in the Chinese past (even in the recent past) from the constructions of the 20th and 21th centuries.
+Undergraduate teaching here at Hamburg University is in German most of the time, but graduate teaching (and certainly doctoral supervision) is often in English as well.
+A small example of my approach to China is my understanding of the notion of "Confucianism" as expressed below.
+Finally, a warning: since I will have to retire in one and a half years from now, I have stopped taking on new PhD students.

+So what does traditional Chinese culture mean to me.
+Is it the same as Confucianism.
+Hardly!
+Indeed, I would argue that whatever "Confucianism" is, it is first and foremost an elite construct that is very different from the Chinese past (even the recent past).
 I published an article (2016) on the origins of the Western term in the nineteenth century as a term for a religion, rather than philosophy.
 Much of what is traded for studies of Confucianism in the past is really about ideologically motivated projections back in time of normative ideals about the role of "Confucianism" as philosophy today.
+This is done by means of highly selective readings of the available evidence.
 A good example would be "filial piety" (xiao), which has been claimed successfully by texts and authors that we like to assign to Confucianism, Neoconfucianism, or New Confucianism.
 "Filial piety" has also been blamed for many ills in traditional China by a variety of writers from the May Fourth movement of the early 20th century onwards.
 I would hold that its dominant manifestation in traditional China was Buddhist in contents and context, rather than Confucian (or, to use a more appropriate term, classicist).
-To me, "filial piety" must be studied as a social practice, not as part of a written ideology.
-Similarily, "Confucianism" is part of the discourse of educated people to talk about their culutre, rather than the enigmatic cause of this culture, as many seem to think.
+For me, "filial piety" must be studied as a social practice, not as part of a written ideology.
+Similarily, "Confucianism" is part of the discourse of educated people to talk about their culture, rather than the enigmatic cause of this culture, unlike what many seem to think.